Noaaan/MythicMetals/PATCHNOTES.md

 This gear is superior to regular Aquarium in every way, as well as providing a direct swim speed increase.

+The sword is special, as it comes with Riptide 3!

 ## Texture changes

 - New Carmot Armor Items